PedroC55/PedroC55/README.md

 > Building immersive VR/AR training experiences for Meta Quest _
 ```

-Currently completing my **Master's dissertation**, a gamified VR onboarding & training application built in **Unity for Meta Quest**, developed during an internship at **Hubduction (Águeda, PT)**.
+Completed my **Master's dissertation**, a gamified VR onboarding & training application built in **Unity for Meta Quest**, developed during an internship at **Hubduction (Águeda, PT)**.
 I build things at the intersection of immersive technology, gamification, and real-world training.

 ---